nsnam/ns-3-dev-git/src/olsr/doc/olsr.rst

 Validation
 **********

-The code validationhas been done through Wireshark message compliance and unit testings.
+The code validation has been done through Wireshark message compliance and unit testings.